nasa-jpl/ION-DTN/.github/ansible/docs/TEMPLATE_ZONE_SETUP.md

 1. Boot the template zone
 2. Make your changes (install packages, update configs)
 3. Halt the zone
-4. Create a new snapshot with a different name (e.g., `@ci-base-v2`)
+4. Create a new template with a different name (e.g., `@ci-base-v2`)
-5. Update `.github/ansible/group_vars/all.yml` to point to the new snapshot
+5. Update [`.github/ansible/group_vars/all.yml`][group-var] to point to the new template

 ## Troubleshooting

 **"failed to add network device" error:**
 This means the zone was configured with `ip-type=exclusive` but the network interface doesn't exist.

 Solution - Switch to shared IP mode: